Vaughan Public Libraries

-Vaughan Public Libraries (VPL) is a public library system consisting of twelve libraries in the city of Vaughan in Ontario, Canada.
-It has a collection of more than 534,000 items and serves over 1.7 million visitors a year.
-VPL has twelve branch locations, including three resource libraries.
+Vaughan Public Libraries (VPL) is a public library system consisting of 13 libraries and 1 express self-serve storefront in the city of Vaughan in Ontario, Canada.
+It has a collection of more than 551,000 items and serves nearly 1.9 million visitors a year.
+VPL has thirteen branch locations, including three resource libraries.
 The Bathurst Clark Resource Library opened in 1994.
 Pierre Berton Resource Library opened in 2004.
 The newest resource library, Civic Centre Resource Library, opened in May 2016, and houses VPL’s administration offices.
-The latest branch, VMC Library (located in Vaughan Metropolitan Centre), opened to the public in June 2022.
-VPL serves the growing multicultural community of Vaughan by offering collections in Chinese, Gujarati, Hebrew, Hindi, Italian, Korean, Malayalam, Portuguese, Persian, Punjabi, Russian, Spanish, Tamil, Urdu, and Vietnamese, in addition to French and English.
+The latest branch, Carrville Library (located in the Carrville Community Centre), opened to the public on July 6, 2025.
+VPL serves the growing multicultural community of Vaughan by offering collections in Arabic, Chinese, Gujarati, Hebrew, Hindi, Italian, Korean, Malayalam, Persian, Portuguese, Persian, Punjabi, Russian, Spanish, Tamil, Ukrainian, Urdu, and Vietnamese, in addition to French and English.

 The current Chief Executive Officer of Vaughan Public Libraries is Margie Singleton.

 Branches

-The branches of Vaughan Public Library are:
+The branches of Vaughan Public Libraries are: